bereacs/ba4abw-www/infra/index.md

 <table>
 {% for post in site.posts %}
-{% if post.layout contains 'infra' %}
+{% if post.category contains 'infra' %}

 <tr>
   <td width="40%"><a href="{{site.base}}{{post.url}}/">{{post.title}}</a></td>